by David Eversole and Randall Landers

 Do not number your scene headers (aka slug lines).

 Without trying to crimp your style, we ask you to please, PLEASE refrain from writing camera-heavy scripts.
 Avoid directing on paper.
 Do not tell our director if we need a close up, a two shot, an over the shoulder shot, or a long shot.
 Do not tell our director to rack focus, to dolly forward, dolly back or whip pan.
 Do not use "wrylys" -- parenthetical directions telling the actor how to deliver the line.
-Let your dialogue speak for itself.
+Let your dialogue speak for itself and let our actors act.

 "Encounter With K’Bob"